PicThrive/PicThriveApi/tokens.rst

 PUT
 ~~~
-Update a tokens state.
+Update a token's state.
 A token can not legally transition out of 'used'.

 PostData
 ^^^^^^^^